vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 absorption, concealment, and grace.
 Yet it is not possible to act without a  "body" of some sort.
 Accordingly, even Siva must employ an instrument  (karana) to accomplish his purposes.
 For each fundamental activity, Siva  uses a corresponding mantra power: for emission the mantra is SADYOJATA,  for preservation it is VAMA, and so on.
 The five mantras through which  Siva carries out his most profound operations in the world, collectively  known as the five brahmamantras, constitute the five "faces" of Sadasiva.
 Thus, SadaSiva represents Siva's most fundamental presence in the world,  the "body of mantras" with which Siva acts.
 "As the soul comes and goes  by means of the body, so one must acknowledge that Siva comes and goes  through his body of mantras" (KA 4.356).
 Or as Ramakantha succinctly puts  it, "Siva does everything using SadaSiva as his body" (KalAV 22.2-4).

 The SadaSiva body is emphatically not a body like those of humans.
 It is  made of mantras or of powers, and it is completely without bondage, which  is the determining feature of human bodies.
-In Sarvadarsanasamgraha, Ma dhava admirably summarizes the conception of SadaSiva in his discussion of  Saiva siddhanta philosophy:
+In Sarvadarsanasamgraha, Ma dhava admirably summarizes the conception of SadaSiva in his discussion of  Śaiva siddhanta philosophy:

 The body of Parame§vara is not a common (prakrta) one, since the net of fetters—  mala, karman, and the others—is absent from it.
 Rather, it is a body of powers  (Sakta), since its heads and other parts are composed of the five mantras begin ning with KANA, which have the forms of §aktis.
 As is generally known, Siva has  KANA as his heads, TATPURUSA for faces, AGHORA as heart, VAMA for genitals, and  SADYOJATA as feet.
 And his body, which is not like our bodies, is the instrument  fashioned by his own will with which he performs the five fundamental activi ties: grace, veiling, reabsorption, maintenance, and emission, in that order.
 (SDS  7.57-63)6